Call for FY 2018 Undersea Signal Processing Planning Letters

 The Office of Naval Research (ONR) Undersea Signal Processing Program team supports basic and applied research within academia, industry and federal laboratories.
 Awards typically support two- to four-year projects at $70,000 to $500,000 per year.
 The program encourages all investigators seeking new awards or renewals to send a one- or two-page planning letter before submitting full proposals.

-- Projects selected for funding will be awarded in January or February 2018.
+- Projects selected for funding will be awarded in April 2019.

 The program is soliciting ideas for new projects aimed at improving the Navy’s ability to conduct anti-submarine warfare by exploiting active and passive acoustics.
 Letters proposing basic and early applied research will be considered under the Discovery and Invention Program.
 Signal processing technology of special interest is detailed below.